 Management of the Company anticipates that the authorized but unissued shares of Class A Common Stock would be utilized by the Company for general corporate purposes, including the issuance of such shares in public offerings or privately negotiated transactions.
-In that regard, in November 1997 the Company filed a Registration Statement on Form S-3 with respect to a proposed offering of \$75,000,000 aggregate principal amount of Convertible Subordinated Notes ("Convertible Debt Offering").
-The Company intends to continue to evaluate the benefits of the proposed Convertible Debt Offering and expects that it will pursue the Convertible Debt Offering only if the conversion price and other terms are acceptable.
-If the Dual Class Amendment is approved and the Company determines to proceed with an offering of convertible securities, such securities could be convertible into Class A Common Stock.
-Future issuances of Class A Common Stock may also be made for a variety of other valid corporate purposes, including as stock dividend to existing shareholders, to reduce indebtedness, to increase working capital or to fund additions to fixed assets.
+Future issuances of Class A Common Stock may be made for a variety of valid corporate purposes, including to reduce indebtedness, to increase working capital or to fund additions to fixed assets.
 The Company may also use such stock to effect acquisitions of or business combinations with other corporations or business entities and to fund employee benefit and incentive plans.
-Although the Company continually reviews and evaluates acquisition and financing alternatives, and has previously announced a Convertible Note Offering, the Company does not presently have any agreements, understanding or arrangement with respect to the issuance of any Class A Common Stock in connection with any acquisitions or financings.
-As an equity security, the Class A Common Stock would participate fully from a financial point of view in any future growth of the Company.
+As an equity security, the Class A Common Stock would participate fully from a financial point of view in a future growth of the Company.

-The following is a summary of the material terms of the Dual Class Amendment.
-This summary is qualified in its entirety by reference to the complete text of the Dual Class Amendment, together with the Share Increase Amendment, which is attached to the Proxy Statement as Exhibit B. Shareholders are urged to read the actual text of the Dual Class Amendment in its entirety.
+The following is a summary of the material terms of the Amendment.
+This summary is qualified in its entirety by reference to the complete text of the Amendment, which is attached to the Proxy Statement as Exhibit B. Shareholders are urged to read the actual text of the Amendment in its entirety.